ashearwater/looker-extractor/README.md

-# THETOOL EXTRACTION SCRIPTS
+# Looker System Activity Extraction Steps
-This is a python script that extract:
+This is a python script that extracts:

 1. The following Looker System Activity views using [Looker API](https://cloud.google.com/looker/docs/api-intro):
     - user